ericatsydney/ericatsydney.github.io/_posts/2016-11-01-php-advanced.markdown

 Magic Variables
 ===============
-These are the magic variables I used a lot in php coding, they should be sourounded by underscore-underscore.
+These are the magic variables I used a lot in php coding, they should be sourounded by '__'.

 |Name	| Description |
 |----------|:-------------:|